 Artist Bio

-Aarone Neill is an Irish-Australian sculptor and painter, working between Gadigal land in Sydney, Australia, and Hillsborough, County Down in Northern Ireland.
-Born in 1979 along the picturesque Co.
-Down coast, his multidisciplinary practice is deeply influenced by the natural landscape of his youth and his formative years during The Troubles.
-Reflecting on this time, he notes, "It was a beautiful childhood, in a place of beauty, at a time of violence."
+Aarone Neill is an Irish-Australian artist working across sculpture and painting.
+Born in 1979 on the County Down coast of Northern Ireland, his work is informed by a childhood spent amidst extraordinary natural beauty during the years of The Troubles.
+Reflecting on this experience, he notes, "It was a beautiful childhood, in a place of beauty, at a time of violence."

 Exhibitions